-When it comes to homeownership, you will run into many problems over the time that you are living there.
+When it comes to homeownership or if you buy a home, you will run into many problems over the time that you are living there.

 The good news is that many of the issues that you run into will be common ones, ones that many have dealt with before and ones that you can rest assured can be handled quickly and with as little stress as possible.

 Here are just a few of those common issues and how to deal with them.

 A common issue that can affect your home is the growth and presence of mold.
 Mold can begin to build up and grow in damp areas of your home.

 The most common places you might find it is in your bathroom where moisture buildup can occur frequently and if your ventilation system isn’t working properly or allowing air to circulate enough, then the moisture buildup can result in this ugly growth.